alexoransky/music/readme.md

 2. (macOS only) Install XCode CLT from: https://developer.apple.com/download/more/

-3. Install FluidSynth
+3. Install FluidSynth:

    For installation of FS for Linux, use instructions for apt-get, pacman etc. to install the latest FLuidSynth.

    macOS:
 https://github.com/frescobaldi/frescobaldi/wiki/MIDI-playback-on-Mac-OS-X

    Note that PyFluidSynth does not support FluidSynth 2.x as of 4/25/2020: https://github.com/nwhitehead/pyfluidsynth/issues/19 There are patches created for old FS vs.1.11.1 as well as the new FS 2.x, see details in step 4.

    If you choose to install the old FS v1.11.1, instead of 'homebrew install fluid-synth' which installs the latest FS, use: brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/34dcd1ff65a56c3191fa57d3dd23e7fffd55fae8/Formula/fluid-synth.rb

-4. Install PyFluidSynth (1.2.5) and patch it pip3 install pyfluidsynth copy the patches/fluidsynthpath.py to where it is installed:
+4. Install PyFluidSynth (1.2.5) and patch it

+   pip3 install pyfluidsynth

+   Copy the patches/fluidsynthpath.py to where it is installed:
 /Library/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages/fluidsynth.py

 5. Download sound fonts in SF2 format

    Sound fonts are required for the synthesizer and can be found here: https://musescore.org/en/handbook/soundfonts-and-sfz-files#list

    Sound fonts need to be place in data folder.

 6. Install mido library to work with MIDI keyboards pip install mido